aaronodonoghue96/hangman-python/README.md

 ### Word Progress Display

-The user is shown how much of the word they have filled in, and how much of the word is left, before every turn.
+The user is shown how much of the word they have filled in, and how much of the word is left, before every turn, except when they win, where the winning message is shown instead (which contains the full word), and when they lose, where the losing message is shown instead (which also contains the full word).

 ### Guessed Letters Display